zio/zio/docs/overview/running_effects.md

 runtime.unsafeRun(ZIO.attempt(println("Hello World!")))
 ```

-In addition to the `unsafeRun` method, there are other methods that allow executing effects asynchronously or into `Future` values.
+In addition to `unsafeRun`, there are other methods which allow the asynchonous execution of effects or the ability to transform them into `Future`s.

 ## Custom Runtime

-If you are using a custom environment for your application, then you may find it useful to create a `Runtime` specifically tailored for that environment.
+If you are using a custom environment for your application, you may find it useful to create a `Runtime` specifically tailored for that environment.

 A custom `Runtime[R]` can be created with two values:

  - **`R` Environment**.
-This is the environment that will be provided to effects when they are executed.
+This represents the environment that will be provided to effects when they are executed.
  - **`RuntimeConfig`**.
-This is a runtime configuration that is required by ZIO in order to bootstrap the runtime system.
+This is the runtime configuration that is required by ZIO in order to bootstrap the runtime system.

-For example, the following creates a `Runtime` that can provide an `Int` to effects, using the default `RuntimeConfig` provided by ZIO:
+For example, the following creates a `Runtime` that can provide an `Int` to effects using the default `RuntimeConfig` provided by ZIO:

 ```scala mdoc:silent
 val myRuntime: Runtime[Int] = Runtime(ZEnvironment[Int](42), RuntimeConfig.default)